Logo

 LuxembourgFirst European Union launch marketChosen as initial entry point, aligning with the company’s regional headquarters

-PayPal said availability would begin “in the coming days,” without naming a precise launch date.
+PayPal said crypto access would start “in the coming days,” but did not provide a specific launch date.

 After the feature goes live, local customers will be able to use PayPal on the web and in the mobile app to buy, sell, or hold supported digital assets.